Exhibition of recklessness: Djokovic faces heat for Adria tour as tennis grapples with coronavirus

 “Even if the guidelines in that country are not two meters I think we should all… it is not a joke, is it?
 Even if the guidelines were taken away in this country to normal I would still be trying to keep myself out of the way as much as I could from other people.
 And I just think there has been a total disregard for that.”

-Evans suggested that much of the blame for the unfortunate turn of events much be pinned on Djokovic, whose brainchild the tournament is.
+Evans suggested that much of the blame for the unfortunate turn of events must be pinned on Djokovic, whose brainchild the tournament is.

 “Put it this way, I don’t think you should be having a players’ party and then dancing all over each other.
 He [Djokovic] should feel some responsibility in his event and how it’s transpired,” he said.